RetroDECK/RetroDECK/README.md

 ## How can I install it?
 Just install it from Discover store on the Steam Decks desktop mode or for the the Linux desktop download it from your normal software channel.
 <br/>
-However if you want to test the cooker version you can follow the [Installation instructions](https://github.com/XargonWan/RetroDECK/wiki/How-to:-Getting-started) on the Wiki
+Read more on the guide here: [Installation instructions](https://github.com/XargonWan/RetroDECK/wiki/How-to:-Getting-started) on the Wiki

 ## Can I contribute to the project?
 Yes!
 Everybody is welcome to contribute in any way possible if it is personal time or funds, just check out our [Discord](https://discord.gg/Dz3szYsP8g)!